 We evaluate the recoverability of property and equipment and amortizable intangible assets for possible impairment whenever events or circumstances indicate that the carrying amount of such assets may not be recoverable.
 Recoverability of these assets is measured by a comparison of the carrying amounts to the future undiscounted cash flows the assets are expected to generate.
 If such review indicates that the carrying amount of property and equipment and intangible assets is not recoverable, the carrying amount of such assets is reduced to fair value.
 In addition, we test goodwill for impairment at least annually or more frequently if events or changes in circumstances indicate that this asset may be impaired.
 These tests are based on our single operating segment and reporting unit structure.
-No indications of impairment of goodwill were noted during the years ended January 31, 2016 and 2017.
+No indications of impairment of goodwill were noted during the years ended January 31, 2016 and 2017 and the three months ended April 30, 2017 (unaudited).

 Acquired amortizable intangible assets are amortized on a straight-line basis over the estimated useful lives of the assets.
-The estimated remaining useful lives for intangible assets range from 2.8 to 3.2 years.
+The estimated remaining useful lives for intangible assets range from 2.8 to 3.2 years as of January 31, 2017 and 2.6 to 2.9 years as of April 30, 2017 (unaudited).